EncyclopediaRed/btcamp-87826/content/roadmap.md

           and store efficiently.
       - title: Primary Objectives
         description: >
-          Out of the prototype stage, with several patents pending, our end goal is to make the Büt Camp tent synonymous with a small comfort during a stressful time.
+          **Brand Recognition: **Out of the prototype stage, with several patents pending, our end goal is to make the Büt Camp tent synonymous with a small comfort during a stressful time.

-          We are pushing to move from a local market into larger regional areas within the following year.
+          **Market Increase:** We are pushing to move from a local market into larger regional areas within the following year.
 We plan to grow the emergency shelter business through investment into a national offering.

-          Then we plan to expand our product line into 3D printed camping and survival products such as utensils, multi-tools, and first aid kit supplies, with an eventual goal of offering 3D schematics via direct-to-consumer sales.
+          **Product Expansion**: Then we plan to expand our product line into 3D printed camping and survival products such as utensils, multi-tools, and first aid kit supplies, with an eventual goal of offering 3D schematics via direct-to-consumer sales.

-          Research and development in additional uses for polylactic acid (PLA) products to increase our eco-friendly product line.
+          **R\&D:** Research and development in additional uses for polylactic acid (PLA) products to increase our eco-friendly product line.

+          **Sustainability:** Have a
       - title: 'Year 1: MVP & Local Market'
         description: >
           **Local Market**